lupyuen/lupyuen.github.io/src/lte2.md

 # Appendix: Troubleshoot LTE IP Multimedia Subsystem

-TODO

 _What's LTE IMS?_

-There are two ways of handling Phone Calls and SMS Messages in an LTE Network...
+There are two ways of handling __Phone Calls and SMS Messages__ in an LTE Network...

 - __Packet Switching__ is the Newer Way, created for 4G LTE